Incoming TUI CEO to cut costs

-HANOVER, Germany The incoming chief executive of TUI AG (TUIGn.DE), Friedrich Joussen, said on Wednesday he wanted to make the company more capital and cost efficient.
+HANOVER, Germany Feb 13 The incoming chief executive of TUI AG, Friedrich Joussen, said on Wednesday he wanted to make the company more capital and cost efficient.

 "My patience ends when a division doesn't perform," Joussen said, according to the text of his speech for the company's annual general shareholder meeting.